hackclub/some-assembly-required/guide/writing-code/instructions/conditionals.md

 # Conditionals

-Let's say you're writing some code, and you want some code to execute _only_ if something else is true.
+Let's say you're writing some code, and you want something to happen _only_ if something else is true.

 ```js
 // JavaScript